 The most recent development, in England and Scotland at least, is the requirement to wear masks or face coverings.
 While many supermarkets have said they won’t challenge people who aren’t wearing them, as they could have a valid reason not for doing so, all are encouraging shoppers to follow the government guidance.

-Sainsbury’s is trialling its ‘uFirst’ app, which allows shoppers to virtually queue before they enter stores.
+Sainsbury’s is trialling its uFirst app, which allows shoppers to virtually queue before they enter stores.
 You could be sitting in your car, in a café or at home while you wait to enter.
+Waitrose is piloting a similar scheme in six stores.

-Asda is introducing a similar virtual queuing system, while Aldi has installed traffic lights at stores to make it clear whether the next person in line can enter the store or not.
+Asda is also introducing a virtual queuing system, while Aldi has installed traffic lights at stores to make it clear whether the next person in line can enter or not.

 And throughout the UK, the contactless payment limit has been raised from £30 to £45, so more people can pay without having to touch the chip and Pin machine.